Willis-Chan/Willis-Chan/README.md

 - :heart: Love all things NBA, traveling, and cooking
 - 🌱 Always learning more about data warehousing and data infrastructure
 - 📫 Feel free to reach me at willistchan@gmail.com
-- :link: Connections welcome on [LinkedIn](https://www.linkedin.com/in/willischan/)
+- :link: Let's connect on [LinkedIn](https://www.linkedin.com/in/willischan/)

 <!---
 Willis-Chan/Willis-Chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.